-In addition to the remuneration disclosed above, Dr. Richard Treagus received \$270,000 for executive services (2021: \$nil) from BTC Speciality Health, where time is spent leading the investee entities growth strategy.
-The executive director may receive a performance based bonus where investee company objectives and financial performance goals are achieved.
-There was no bonus earned for the financial year ended 30 June 2022 (2021: \$11,250).
+In addition to the remuneration disclosed above, Dr. Richard Treagus received \$360,000 for executive services (2022: \$270,000) from BTC Speciality Health, where time is spent leading the investee entities growth strategy.
+The executive Director may receive a performance based bonus where investee Company objectives and financial performance goals are achieved.
+There was no bonus earned for the financial year ended 30 June 2023 (2022: \$nil).